NVIDIA/aistore/docs/python_sdk.md

 **Raises**:

-  ObjectFileStreamError if a connection cannot be made.
+- `ObjectFileReaderStreamError` - If a connection cannot be made.
-  ObjectFileMaxResumeError if the stream is interrupted more than the allowed maximum.
+- `ObjectFileReaderMaxResumeError` - If the stream is interrupted more than the allowed maximum.
 - `ValueError` - I/O operation on a closed file.
 - `Exception` - Any other errors while streaming and reading.

-<a id="obj.obj_file.object_file.ObjectFile.close"></a>
+<a id="obj.obj_file.object_file.ObjectFileReader.close"></a>

 ### close